Coffee is one of the world's most popular drinks.

 Recipes

-One of the interesting things about instant coffee is that it can work well in a variety of recipes.
+One of the interesting things about instant coffee is that it can work well in various recipes.

 Since it is water soluble, the granules dissolve in hot food/drinks and the coffee flavor can create nice flavors in some dishes.